 The most common word people use to describe dental insurance is “expensive.”
 Not far down the list is “boring.”
 If we’re doing our job right at Beam®, it won’t be long before you start thinking of dental benefits as something entirely different: affordable.

-In order to help make sound decisions on dental benefits, let’s open up the black box of dental insurance underwriting so you can better understand how groups are priced.
-Below are just a few factors that can impact a group’s premium as you look at dental plans.
+To help you make sound decisions on dental benefits, let’s open up the black box of dental insurance underwriting so you can better understand how groups are priced.
+Below are a few factors that can impact a group’s premium as you look at dental plans.
 However, remember that the most important consideration should be the value of any given benefit to you and your team.

 Let’s start with a simple one: location.
 If you think about it, dental insurance ultimately pays dentists for procedures that they perform on patients.
-And naturally, not every dentist charges the same and a big factor of their rates is their location.
+Naturally, not every dentist charges the same, and a big factor of their rates is their location.
 Think rent for office space in the middle of Iowa is the same as in Manhattan?
 Not quite.

 So what happens?
-Dentists charge more to cover their expenses, insurance has to pay them more, so the carrier, in turn, charges more for a group.
-It’s not complicated per se, but based on your company’s location, your rates could be significantly higher or lower than a similar group in a different location.
+Dentists charge more to cover their expenses and insurance has to pay them more, so the carrier, in turn, charges more for a group.
+It’s not complicated, but based on your company’s location, your rates could be significantly higher or lower than a similar group in a different location.

 While you may not realize it, workforce makeup is a big factor in determining a dental insurance plan rate.
 Is the group made up of a large number of young, generally healthy employees?
 Are there a lot of pre-teen dependents primed for braces?
 Does the group have a high percentage of older employees who are likely to need more extensive dental work in the coming years?
 Ultimately, there are aged-based factors that play into dental plan pricing, and workforce demographics are the objective proxy for those factors.

-So this is an interesting one as it may not be intuitive for dental insurance.
-Just as other industries (e.g. construction) pay more in workers’ comp insurance, some industries will pay more for dental insurance.
-Entertainment industry?
-It’s not unreasonable to expect entertainers to have “perfect” smiles.
+This is an interesting one, as it may not be intuitive for dental insurance.
+Just as other industries (e.g., construction) pay more in workers’ comp insurance, some industries will pay more for dental insurance.
+In the entertainment industry, it’s not unreasonable to expect entertainers to have "perfect" smiles.
 As a result, they require more dental services and pay higher premiums.
 What about professional athletes?
 They’re at much higher risk for tooth and jaw damage and, as a result, pay more for dental insurance.
-But what about desk workers at a startup or small business?
-These companies can expect to pay a bit less than average.
+Desk workers at a startup or small business, however, can expect to pay a bit less than average.